alexyermanos/PlatypusPython/README.md

 ML classification for binary and multi-class labels.\
 Builds Neural Network, Support Vector Machine, Random Forest, Gaussian Naive Bayes, and Logistic Regression classifier models.\
-When `display = True` creates confusion matrices and ROC curves for each model.
+When `display = 'both'` creates confusion matrices and ROC curves for each model.
 - Two required inputs, embeddings and labels, as pd.dataframe and np.array respectively.

 ### Arguments